C. Wright Mills: Mills's critique of sociology at the time

-While a sociologist himself, Mills was still quite critical of the sociological approach during his time.
-In fact, scholars saw The Sociological Imagination as "Mills' final break with academic sociology."
-In the process of laying out the eponymous theory of sociological imagination, Mills was critical of specific people, criticizing Talcott Parsons' theories and the work of Paul Lazarsfeld, a member of his department at Columbia.
 Nonetheless, while The Sociological Imagination was and still is sometimes read as "an attack on empirical research" it is much closer to "a critique of a certain research style."
 Mills was worried about sociology falling into the traps of normative thinking and ceasing to be a critic of social life.
 Throughout his academic career, Mills fought with mainstream sociology about different conflicting sociological styles, being primarily worried about social sciences becoming susceptible to the "power and prestige of normative culture" and veering away from its original objective.
 Up until his death, Mills fought to maintain what he thought was the integrity of sociology.